Looking for Fuel Card Services or Cubo? You're in the right place! We've updated our name and got a brand new look.

 6. Assurance and Key Performance Indicators

-Responsibility for ensuring that our procedures are adequate and are adhered to in all areas of our activities rests with the directors of Fuel Card Services Ltd.
+Responsibility for ensuring that our procedures are adequate and are adhered to in all areas of our activities rests with the directors of Motia.

 We report on compliance with the DCC Group Code of Conduct and Supply Chain Integrity Policy every six months.